Mirai7865/Project-NFC/README.md

   - Shifting development towards web-base and smartphone users can be a step forward.

 Huge thanks to our Computer Science teacher Mr. Cheng for his support, and also to my classmates.
-Special thanks to my parents, my sister, and my best friend, Nic.
-J
+Special thanks to my parents, my sister, and my best friend, Nic. :)